jienckebd/dev-loop/src/templates/builtin/drupal-task.md

 ## Requirements

-1. Read and understand the existing code context carefully
+1. **PATCH existing files** - NEVER use "content" to replace entire files
-2. Use PATCH operations for files over 100 lines
+2. Use PATCH operations for ALL PHP files regardless of size
-3. Use UPDATE operations only for small config files (YAML, JSON)
+3. Use UPDATE operations only for small config files (YAML, JSON under 50 lines)
 4. Each patch search string must be UNIQUE in the file
 5. Include proper error handling and logging
 6. Follow Drupal coding standards
+7. **For audits/documentation tasks**: Add comments above the relevant code, do not rewrite the code
+8. Keep the total JSON response under 5000 characters to avoid truncation